jlarosee/m35-knowledge-base/daily-todo.md

 # mar 13
 - all hands
-  - what's shipped
+  - What's shipped
     - Video question type in surveys - A brand new question type that allows respondents to answer questions via video, plus playback and transcription in managed respondents table.
 HUGE shoutout to @huan and @lijin.
-    - RFQ Screener download -
+    - RFQ screener download - Suppliers now have access to project screener files in Levada to help inform them of the audience.
+    - RFQ notifications refresh - centralization of RFQ notifications into single email threads, which will help both admin and suppliers communicate around projects.
-  - what's shipping next week
+  - What's shipping next week
     - As an Emporia Supplier, I want the option to not have to submit feasibility on RFQs
     - Qual-at-scale projects to function correctly with proper prescreening, payout timing, and reporting metrics
     - Polis User, I want the mobile navbar to collapse into a hamburger menu
     - Charge job updates - accurately calculating our win vs delivery rate on projects
   - Demos
     - RFQ Screener download
     - Video Question type + playback and transcription
+    - RFQ notifications refresh
+  -

 # mar 12
 - RFQ "maven" ticket - "option to not have to submit feasibility on RFQs"